 To make a referral to the DSCM program, we need a copy of the “Letter of Eligibility,” which initially comes from DHHS.
-To get an “eligibility letter” the family contacts Barbara Davis at 207-474-4923 to schedule an eligibility determination meeting.
-Barbara will then schedule to meet with the individual/family to gather the information needed and/or schedule an assessment for the determination of eligibility.
-Once eligible, Barbara can send a referral directly to KBH, if requested.
+To get an “eligibility letter” the family contacts Danny Quirion at firstname.lastname@example.org to schedule an eligibility determination meeting.
+Danny will then schedule to meet with the individual/family to gather the information needed and/or schedule an assessment for the determination of eligibility.
+Once eligible, Danny can send a referral directly to KBH, if requested.

 KBH case managers help with the development of individual service plans called PCPs (Person Centered Plans).
 Case managers will also make referrals, complete assessments, coordinate services, ensure that client goals and needs are being addressed, and monitor consumer satisfaction.